Tiendil/tiendil-org-content/content/posts/2024-05-07-slay-the-princess-combinatoric-narrative/en.md

 Mechanically, the game is "simple".
 There are three cycles:

 1. You stand on the road to the forest cabin, enter it, (do not) take the sword, go down to the basement, and do something with Princess.
 Usually, as a result, one of you dies, but not always.
 2. You repeat the first cycle about three times, each time Princess and the cabin change due to your choice in the previous cabin.
-I'd like to say Princess is transforming, but in reality, she's being brutally twisted.
+I want to say Princess is transforming, but in reality, she's being brutally twisted.
 More on that will be later.
-At the end of the cycle, the god-like entity Mound takes Princess, thanks you, erases the character's memory, and returns the player to the beginning of the cycle.
+At the end of the cycle, the god-like entity Mound takes Princess, thanks you, erases the character's memory and returns the player to the beginning of the cycle.
-3. You collect 5 Princesses for Mound and get the finale.
-In fact, this is the full game session.
+3. You collect 5 princesses for Mound and get the finale — this is the whole game session.

 ### The cabin — cycle 1